 The Problem With Yes and No

-Answering a question in Greece can be tougher than you think.
-In Greek, the word for "No" can sound like "Okay"—Oxi, pronounced OH-kee (as in "okey-dokey").
-Others pronounce it Oh-shee or Oh-hee.
+Answering a question in Greece can be tougher than you think if you're a native English speak.
+In Greek, the word for "No" can sound similar to "Okay"—Oxi, pronounced OH-kee (as in "okey-dokey").
+You may also hear it pronounced it Oh-shee or Oh-hee.
 Remember, if it sounds at all like "okay" it means "no way!"

 On the flip side, the word for "Yes"—Neh, sounds like "no." It may help to think it sounds like "now," as in "Let's do it right now."